FelipeMarra/babel-demo/docs/index.markdown

 **Video Link**: [Call Of The Wild, Episode 6](https://www.youtube.com/watch?v=bAnj16HmJjw&t=981s)

 **About**: In this example, we start at 16:21 minutes in the episode and 15:00 minutes in the generation, to verify how the system is performing after several minutes of generation.
+The original piece starts suspenseful, since the players were in a tense moment trying to atract the enemy into a battle.
+When the battle begins, around 1:23, the music changes into a more agited one.

 <div class="video-row">
     <div class="video-block">